Our Pest guide

 Size: 10-12 inches (4″ Tail) Characteristics: Small eyes & long tail

 Norway rats live in fields, farmlands, structures, and woodpiles in the Calgary area.
 Because much of Alberta is agricultural farmland and has a harsh climate, the rats need to live as close to humans as they possibly can.
-Structures and food sources are sought out to survive.
+Structures and food sources are sought out in order for them to survive.

 Rats are excellent climbers and often enter a building in the fall when outside food sources become scarce.
 They can gain entry to a home through a hole the size of a quarter.
 Because they are opportunistic scavengers, the Norway Rat is host to several pathogens and diseases.
-If that weren’t enough, rats are known to be fond of chewing through wiring, a definite fire hazard.
+Rats are also known to be fond of chewing through wiring, a definite fire hazard.

 Raccoon - Procyon Lotor